 There is a range of unique treatments and pampering packages one can experience at Sakmut’s spa!
 From ancient Khmer massages to body wraps with marine seaweeds and mud, or body scrubs called Sakmut Oceanic Glow, one can connect with local cultural heritage.
 If you just want something exotic, why wouldn’t you try a fruit salad body mask or a chocolate facial treatment?

-All these spa & wellness therapies blend ancient healing techniques and secrets with curative benefits of natural quality products, to relieve stress and bring back the peace.
+All these spa & wellness therapies blend ancient healing techniques and secrets with curative benefits of natural quality products, to relieve stress and bring back peace.

 I was very satisfied with my Khmer traditional massage treatment at Infinity Spa.
 The only awkward but forgivable moment actually came when I was drinking my post-massage tea.
 But more on that under point no. 9, on hospitality!

-Besides several massage rooms, spa space also has a small sauna and a Jacuzzi for those who want to extend their relaxation time further.
+Besides several massage rooms, the spa space also has a small sauna and a Jacuzzi for those who want to extend their relaxation time further.

 5. Gym with a natural breeze